 - Application for a home loan, student loan, auto loan, personal loan or business loan

 When you want to know your credit score and you are getting the CIBIL report either by yourself or via any official CIBIL partner then this kind of query is termed as a soft query.
 It does not affect your CIBIL score in any way and so you can keep a track of your credit activities by regularly going through your credit report without any fear.

 Will checking my CIBIL score on Wishfin affect my score in any way?

-Absolutely not!
 You can check your CIBIL score and report on Wishfin without having to worry about any kind of point loss.
 This is because Wishfin is an official TransUnion CIBIL partner and so when you check your CIBIL report, you will not loose any points.

 Is there any way to restrict/curtail the number of hard queries?

 The best way is to stay informed about your CIBIL before applying for any type of new credit.
 This way you will know beforehand about banks that won’t have any problem in passing your credit application.
 In case your CIBIL comes out to be low, you can always work and improve it as per your credit requirement.